EnragedAntelope/youtube-screenshot-extractor/README.md

   - The 'all' frames method can be time-consuming for longer videos.
   - Scene detection is typically the most time-consuming method, especially for longer videos.
   - GPU acceleration can significantly speed up processing for all methods.
+  - Using post-processing filters (gradfun, deblock, deband) will increase processing time.

 - **Video Resolution**:
   - When downloading YouTube videos, the script will use the highest available quality by default.
 Use the `--max-resolution` option to limit the download quality if needed.